WolkenlosMC/WolkenlosAPI/docs/index.md

 ## Contributing
 If you want to contribute to this project, you can do it.
 Fork this repository and create a pull request.
-We will check it and maybe merge it..
+We will check it and maybe merge it.

 ## Authors
 - [Antonio Wilczynski](https://github.com/TheScoutSky) - **Lead Developer**